ocaml-opam/opam-0install-solver/README.md

 Running `make test` will run various tests (some fixed and some random) using both opam-zi and opam's solver and compare the results.

-When testing changes to the code, you may want to run `dune exec -- ./test/dump.exe NN` before and afterwards (`NN` is the number of processes to use to speed it up;
+When testing changes to the code, you may want to do:

+    dune exec -- ./test/dump.exe --jobs=NN baseline.csv
+    [ make changes ]
+    dune exec -- ./test/dump.exe --jobs=NN new.csv

-use the number of cores your machine has).
-This takes each package name in opam-repository and solves for it individually, generating a CSV file with the solutions.
+`dump.exe` takes each package name in opam-repository and solves for it individually, generating a CSV file with the solutions. `NN` is the number of processes to use to speed it up; use the number of cores your machine has.
 Depending on the speed of your computer, this is likely to take several minutes.

 # Internals